Who We Are

-State Coordinators collaborate with the regional coordinators and with those at the local level.
+State Coordinators collaborate with the regional liaisons and with those at the local level.

 There are 10 MRC regions and 10 Regional Liaisons across the United States and its territories.
-Regional coordinators collaborate with medical and healthcare personnel as well as personnel at national, state, and local emergency preparedness agencies.
+Regional liaisons collaborate with local MRC unit coordinators, state coordinators, medical and healthcare personnel as well as personnel at national, state, and local emergency preparedness agencies.

 The MRC Program is the national program office of the MRC and is responsible for maintaining this website.
 The MRC Program supports local efforts to establish, implement, and sustain MRC units by: